dlampros/Tetris3D/README.md

 # Tetris3D
-A C++ implementation of Tetris-3D game using OpenGL/GLUT
+A C++ implementation of Tetris-3D game with OpenGL/GLUT